HRCI PHR Certification Exam Syllabus

 • Interpret and apply information related to general business environment and industry best practices

-• Understand the role of cross-functional stakeholders in the organization and establish relationships to influence decision making
+• Understand the role of cross-functional stakeholders in the organization and establish relationships for effective decision making (for example: org charts, span of control, shared services, centers of excellence)

 Responsibilities:

-• Understand federal laws and organizational policies to adhere to legal and ethical requirements in hiring (for example: Title VII, nepotism, disparate impact, FLSA, independent contractors)
+• Apply US federal laws and organizational policies to adhere to legal and ethical requirements in hiring (for example: Title VII, nepotism, disparate impact, FLSA, independent contractors)

-• Execute the talent acquisition lifecycle (for example: interviews, extending offers, background checks, negotiation).
+• Manage the talent acquisition lifecycle (for example: interviews, job offers, background checks, job descriptions, onboarding, orientation, assessment/skills exercises, employee integration)

 Learning and Development